alexwforsythe/tmux-which-key/README.md

    }
    ```

-2. Import the home manager module and enable the plugin:
+2. Import the home manager module and enable the plugin to use `config.example.yaml`
+   as the default configuration:

    ```nix
    # tmux.nix